AZTroopers donates to many law enforcement related memorials and charities:

 Once complete you will be notified that your application was received and entered into the application process.
 Please follow all instructions carefully and supply all necessary documents for your application to be successfully submitted to the committee.

-- Applicants must be the dependent son or daughter of an active officer, civilian, retired or deceased member of the Arizona State Troopers Association.
-Member must have five (5) years in the Arizona State Troopers Association for dependent to qualify for the scholarship* and continue as a member in good standing during the time the scholarship is in effect.
+- Applicant must be the dependent son or daughter of an active Arizona State Trooper Association (ASTA) member (sworn, civilian or retired).
+Member must have two (2) years in the Arizona State Troopers Association to qualify for a scholarship**.

-- Applicants must be under the age of 24 and at least a high school senior at time of application.
+- Applicant must be under the age of 24 and at least a high school senior at time of application.

-- Selection for scholarship will be made by the Association Scholarship Committee based upon the following criteria:
+- Selection for a scholarship will be made by the Arizona State Troopers Association Scholarship Committee based on submitted application.
+(See Application Requirements listed below for specific information)

-Enrollment as a full-time student as defined by attending college/university,
+- Enrollment as a full-time student as defined by attending accredited college/university, vocational or trade school.

-- The scholarship monies will be distributed to the college/university, 1/2 of the awarded amount per semester.
+- Scholarship payment will be 50% of scholarship amount per semester.

-- Applicants must plan on earning their undergraduate degree within four (4) years.
+- Applicant must plan on earning their undergraduate degree within four (4) years if attending an accredited college/university or required timeframe if attending a vocational/trade school.

 - Applications must be received no later than March 15 to be accepted for the following school year.

-- Applicant’s most recent high school transcript or a copy of their GED
+- Applicantsโ most recent high school transcript and/or a copy of their GED.

-- I certify that the information provided is complete and accurate to the best of my knowledge
+- I certify the information provided is complete and accurate to the best of my knowledge.

-- I hereby give consent to the AZTROOPERS, its agents, employees, or designees to verify the contents of this application with any individual, government, educational institution or other entity.
+- I hereby give consent to the ASTA, its agents, employees or designees to verify the contents of this application with any individual, government, educational institution or other entity.

-- I understand that the AZTROOPERS may request additional information and/or request me to appear for an interview to determine my suitability for an award
+- I understand the ASTA may request additional information to determine suitability for a scholarship.

-- I agree to share and allow the release and publication of my name, photo and likeness, GPA and application information when necessary, and give my permission for the AZTROOPERS to share this information for the purpose of recruitment or public relations
+- I agree to share and allow the release and publication of my name, photo, GPA and application information when necessary and give my permission for the ASTA to share this information for the purpose of public relations or recruitment.

-- I acknowledge that it is my responsibility to keep the AZTROOPERS informed of any address or contact information changes
+- I acknowledge it is my responsibility to keep the ASTA informed of any address or contact information changes.

-- I understand that all application material becomes the property of the AZTROOPERS and cannot be returned
+- I understand all application material becomes the property of the ASTA and cannot be returned.

-I certify that I have read this application and I accept all the conditions herein
+- I certify that I have read all above information and I accept the conditions herein.

 Would you like to apply for one of our scholarships?